composewell/haskell-dev/getting-started-nix.rst

 Nix may take a fair amount of disk space (e.g. 5 GB to begin with) as it installs a self contained package ecosystem with all the dependencies.
 It does not depend on most system libraries.
+In other words, it is a self contained distribution within a distribution.
+If you want pure nix wtihout having to install it inside another distribution take a look at NixOS.

-The initial install may take some time as it may have to install a fair number of packages.
-The used space grows as you use more packages, however, you can use ``nix-collect-garbage`` to recover space from unused packages/derivations.
+The initial install may take some time as it may have to install a fair number of packages. ``nix-collect-garbage`` helps you keep it space efficient.

-For powerful use, you may have to spend some time to learn the Nix expression language to use Nix effectively, but its declarative and easy to learn, and a small subset is enough to get going.
+For powerful use, you may have to spend some time learning the Nix expression language to use Nix effectively, its declarative and easy to learn, a small subset is enough to get going.

 Advantages
 ----------